25dark/CRUD-APP/README.md

 Push to the branch (git push origin feature/your-feature-name).
 Create a new pull request.
 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is free to use.

 ## Acknowledgements